Egypt's ex-culture minister to stand trial on graft charges

 The former president, 84, his sons and other former ministers are in prison facing corruption charges.
 Mubarak was sentenced in June to life in jail over the killing of protesters.

-"We decided to send Farouk Hosni to a criminal court on charges of accomplishing illegal gains estimated at 18 million Egyptian pounds (1.8 million pounds)," the head of the Illicit Gains Authority, Assem Al-Gohary, said.
+"We decided to send Farouk Hosni to a criminal court on charges of accomplishing illegal gains estimated at 18 million Egyptian pounds ($2.95 million)," the head of the Illicit Gains Authority, Assem Al-Gohary, said.

 Legal experts say the decision means Hosni had failed to prove how he earned that sum of money.
 Investigations into his financial affairs began about four months ago.